 Step 1: An information sheet relating to each specific recommendation was drafted by two guideline working group members.
-This information sheet included a suggested recommendation with an evidence-based supporting evidence which included any explicit and relevant evidence graded recommendations published in existing guidelines (if available) and summaries of relevant studies identified in the literature.
-A summary statement to support the recommendation was also drafted and included in the worksheet.
+This information sheet included a suggested recommendation with an evidence-based justification which included any explicit and relevant evidence graded recommendations published in existing CPGs (if available) and summaries of relevant studies identified in the literature.
+A summary statement to support the recommendation was also drafted and included in the information sheet.